 - The identity evidence and personal details, such as the father’s name and birthdate, should match exactly.

 - When an employee leaves the company, the employer must notify EPFO (Employee Provident Fund Organization) of the details.
 Both the joining and departing dates must be specified in detail.

-Steps for PF Withdrawal Online
+Step by Step Process for PF Withdrawal Online